Boon (TV series): Premise

 In the first series, Ken starts a market garden, the Ponderosa, in a village about 10 miles outside Birmingham, but finds that it is not working out.
 Harry returns from Spain after his wife leaves him for a young hairdresser.
 Harry has acquired a hotel in Birmingham, and offers Ken a job and a home there.
 On Ken's behalf, and without his knowledge, Harry places a box-number advertisement in a newspaper stating: "Ex-fireman seeks interesting work.
 Anything legal considered".
 In the second series, both Ken and Harry have expanded their business interests, with Harry investing in a larger hotel and Ken starting a motorcycle courier firm called "Texas Rangers", where he recruits fellow biker Richard "Rocky" Cassidy (Morrissey), whose general dim-wittedness provides an extra layer of comic relief.

 Over the course of the third and following series, Boon establishes two private investigation firms, BDI (Boon-Daly Investigations) and Boon Investigations; and a security firm, CBS (Crawford Boon Security), a partnership with Harry in which Boon is responsible for private investigations and Harry for security.
 In series 1–3, Harry runs two hotels, the Grand Hotel and the Coaching Inn, and a ballroom, the Plaza Suite.
 In series 4, he operates a country club, Woodcote Park, before going into business with Boon in series 5.

 The series moved away from Birmingham to Nottingham at the beginning of series 4, when production moved to Central Television's studios in Nottingham.
 The Birmingham episodes (series 2–3, and exteriors for series 1) were shot on film, but the Nottingham episodes (series 4–7) were shot on videotape, as were interior scenes for series 1.
 Apart from the studio interiors of series 1, all filming was done on location.

 Cast

 The cast included Michael Elphick (Ken Boon) and David Daker (Harry Crawford).
 Neil Morrissey joined in the second series as Rocky, his first major television role.
 Other regular characters were played by Rachel Davies (Doreen Evans), Julie Graham (Moira Connolly), Lesley-Anne Sharpe (Debbie Yates), Amanda Burton (Margaret Daly), Elizabeth Carling (Laura Marsh), Brigit Forsyth (Helen Yeldham), Saskia Wickham (Alex Wilton), Joan Scott (Ethel Ellard) and Gordon Warnecke (Hanif Kurtha).
-Christopher Eccleston had a small role, one of his first.
+Jerome Flynn appeared in the series in one of his earlier roles and Christopher Eccleston also had a small role, one of his first.

 Vehicles

 The signature vehicle of the show is Ken Boon's red and silver 1965 BSA Lightning motorcycle - nicknamed "White Lightning" - registration number EVK 284C.
-Rocky Cassidy rides a black and gold 1972 Norton Commando 850 Interstate.
+Rocky Cassidy rides a black and gold 1973 Norton Commando 850 Interstate.